Short-Author Papers

 24.07.24: Gravitational-wave data analysis with high-precision numerical relativity simulations of boson star mergers - T. Evstafyeva, U. Sperhake, I. M. Romero-Shaw, M. Agathos, accepted for publication in PRL

-22.04.24: Evidence for eccentricity in the population of binary black holes observed by LIGO-Virgo-KAGRA - N. Gupte, A. Ramos-Buades, A. Buonanno, J. Gair, M. C. Miller, M. Dax, S. R. Green, M. Pürrer, J. Wildberger, J. Macke, I. M. Romero-Shaw, B. Schölkopf.
-Submitted to ApJ
+22.04.24: Evidence for eccentricity in the population of binary black holes observed by LIGO-Virgo-KAGRA - N. Gupte, A. Ramos-Buades, A. Buonanno, J. Gair, M. C. Miller, M. Dax, S. R. Green, M. Pürrer, J. Wildberger, J. Macke, I. M. Romero-Shaw, B. Schölkopf, submitted to ApJ

 21.02.24: Blind spots and biases: the dangers of ignoring eccentricity in gravitational-wave signals from binary black holes - Divyajyoti, S. Kumar, S. Tibrewal, I. M. Romero-Shaw, C. K. Mishra, published in PRD